komapijs/komapi/README.md

 - [License](#license)

 ### Installation

-Install through npm and require it in your `index.js` file.
+Install through npm and make it a production dependency in your application.

 ```bash
 $ npm install --save komapi
 ```

 ### Usage

 **Note:** Komapi extends [Koa][koa-url] with common use cases and patterns for rapid development and best practices.
 This documentation only serves as documentation for Komapi specific features and functionality on top of [Koa][koa-url].
-For features or functionality not covered in this documentation, consult the official [Koa][koa-url] documentation.
+For features or functionality not covered in this documentation, please consult the official [Koa][koa-url] documentation.

-#### Getting started - Hello world
+#### Hello World!

 See [Komapi API](#api-komapi) for more information on configuration options.